powa-team/powa/docs/index.rst

 * :ref:`pg_track_settings_doc`, providing data about configuration changes and server restarts

-It supports the following extension:
+It also supports the following extension:

 * :ref:`hypopg_doc`, allowing you to create hypothetical indexes and test their usefulness without creating the real index